-• InputForm[expr] prints as a version of expr suitable for input to Mathematica.
+prints as a version of expr suitable for input to the Wolfram Language.

-• InputForm always produces one-dimensional output, suitable to be typed as lines of Mathematica input.
+- InputForm always produces one-dimensional output, suitable to be typed as lines of Wolfram Language input.

-• InputForm acts as a "wrapper", which affects printing, but not evaluation.
+- InputForm acts as a "wrapper", which affects display, but not evaluation. »

-• Short[InputForm[expr]] can be used, but may generate skeleton objects which cannot be given as Mathematica input.
+- Short[InputForm[expr]] can be used, but may generate skeleton objects that cannot be given as Wolfram Language input.